 Whether such upgrades are motivated by the intention to provide broadband or better conventional telephone service is not immediately clear.
-However, the fact that wireline carriers as a whole have been losing subscribers and long-distance revenue over the past half decade suggests that at least part of the new investment in local loops has been made with the expectation of generating revenue from broadband subscriptions.
+However, the fact that wireline carriers as a whole have been losing subscribers and long-distance revenue over the past half decade suggests that at least part of the new investment in local loops has been made with the expectation of generating revenue from broadband subscriptions.29

-In the 110th Congress, legislation to reform universal service-which could have a significant impact on the amount of financial assistance available for broadband deployment in rural and underserved areas-was introduced.
-With none of this legislation enacted in the 110th Congress, further legislation regarding universal service could be considered by the 111th Congress.
+In the 111th Congress, legislation to reform universal service-which could have a significant impact on the amount of financial assistance available for broadband deployment in rural and underserved areas-is being considered.
 For more information on universal service, see CRS Report RL33979, Universal Service Fund: Background and Options for Reform, by Angele A. Gilroy.